 Surfers Healing is celebrating its 15th anniversary.
 Thousands of children with autism have benefited from the magical powers of waves and salted water.

-"He'd always loved the water, always seemed more relaxed and more comfortable splashing around than he did on dry land.
-More like himself.
-But we never thought about the calming, soothing effects all that time in the water might have on his overall personality," explains Izzy Paskowitz on "Scratching the Horizon."
+"He'd always loved the water, always seemed more relaxed and more comfortable splashing around than he did on dry land," explains Izzy Paskowitz in "Scratching the Horizon."

 Autism affects communication and social interaction.
 It is often noticed when children show repetitive behaviors and ultra-focused interests.